 Hey!
 I’m Marcus and I love being a designer.
 Professionally, I work as a senior creative in the live events and exhibition industry.
-I head a team of creatives throughout Europe, Middle East and Asia for GES EMEA, one of the world’s largest full-service event suppliers.
+I head marketing and a team of creatives throughout Europe, Middle East and Asia for GES EMEA, one of the world’s largest full-service event suppliers.
 It’s a great job and I’m fortunate to be able to be a part of building some of the world’s most incredible events.

 Outside of work I still live and breath design.
 Whenever I find the time I enjoy creating design resources to help designers learn my tips/techniques or to help them kick-start their next design project.
 If you want to check out my design templates they can be found on Etsy and Creative Market.
 I even giveaway templates on this blog – keep your eyes peeled for my next freebie.